 "Come out little Ms. Hellsing.
 We only want to torture you, kill you, maybe skull fuck your corpse a couple of times and go home and masturbate, O.K.?"

 The first TV series had a little more disturbing declaration: "I'm gonna fuck that bitch, shoot her in the head, then fuck her there!" meaning he actually intended to use the bullet hole for his post-mortem session.

-This one crosses over into Fridge Horror, but the chapter 94 revelation that Codename "She", the creature upon which Millennium based their artificial vampires is none other than Mina Harker.
+This one crosses over into Fridge Horror, but the Chapter 94 revelation that Codename "She", the creature upon which Millennium based their artificial vampires is none other than Mina Harker.
 Because Alucard "Dracula" was not outright destroyed, she is presumed to have stayed in some half-human half-vampire state before dying and being dug up by Millennium for their research..
-The Nightmare Fuel really kicks in when you recall that in The Dawn she is chained and bandaged, and this is after they dug her up.
-So it is possible that she did die—as in her body stopped functioning— but her half-vampire state kept her soul/consciousness alive and imprisoned within that rotting form.
+The Nightmare Fuel really kicks in when you recall that she is chained and bandaged in The Dawn, and this is after they dug her up.
+So, it is possible that she did die — as in her body stopped functioning — but her half-vampire state kept her soul/consciousness alive and imprisoned within that rotting form.
 Walter setting her remains on fire and obliterating them completely was probably the kindest thing that could have been done at that point.

 And, at the end of the series, Alucard implies that he has the same powers after having absorbed Schrödinger.
 Sure, he's only got one extra life, but with those powers, he's even more immortal than he was with all his millions.